 The structure and physiology of bacteria, fungi and parasites, their clinical significance, and the techniques used to isolate, stain, culture, identify and determine antibiotic susceptibility of pathogenic organisms.

 The formation of cells, metabolic processes and correlation of cell changes to clinical disease.
-Includes technical procedures for measuring and identifying cellular components by annual and automated methods.
+Includes technical procedures for measuring and identifying cellular components by manual and automated methods.

 The dynamics of hemostasis, including platelets, the coagulation and fibrinolytic systems, the clinical significance of changes in these systems and the procedures for measuring these changes.